Rewa, Madhya Pradesh: Economy

 A limestone belt runs through the Rewa, attracting plants like the Jaypee Rewa Cement Plant and Ultratech Cement.

-Rewa Ultra Mega Solar is an operational ground mounted, grid-connected photovoltaic solar park spread over an area of 1,590 acres (6.9 km2) in the Gurh tehsil of Rewa district.The 750MW Rewa Ultra Mega Solar plant, one of the largest solar power projects in India was commissioned in July 2018.
+Rewa Ultra Mega Solar is an operational ground mounted, grid-connected photovoltaic solar park spread over an area of 1590 acre in the Gurh tehsil of Rewa district.
+The 750MW Rewa Ultra Mega Solar plant, one of the largest solar power projects in India was commissioned in July 2018.

 Bansagar Dam provides sufficient amount of water for irrigation, due to which progress has been seen in the field of agriculture.
 The main crops are rice, wheat, and pulses.

+Chorhata Industrial Area (Udhyog Vihar):- Udyog Vihar is a multi-product industrial area spread over 133.60 hectares, apart from agriculture, the industrial sector also contributes significantly to the economic development of the region.
+It is the base for prominent regional operations such as Vindhya Telelinks Limited.

-The district exports fiber-optic cable, electrical parts, food, and manufactured goods.
+The district exports fibre-optic cable, electrical parts, food, and manufactured goods.

 The district is also a tourism destination.

 Education institutions

 There are many universities, colleges and institutes available in the field of education in Rewa, the major ones are :